 Higher education is a necessity for Washington’s students seeking family-wage jobs.

-Whether a student wants to work in health care, manufacturing, or aerospace, a degree or credential beyond high school is a must.
-The research is clear — two-thirds of Washington jobs in just five years will require some sort of post-secondary degree.
+Whether a student wants to work in healthcare, manufacturing, aerospace, or in another industry, a degree or credential beyond high school is a must.
+The research is clear—two-thirds of Washington jobs in just five years will require some sort of post-secondary degree.

 But with significantly declining state support, a growing achievement gap, and a third of high school graduates needing remediation before they can enter higher education, many Washington students are left behind.